blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`eth_log_t *`](#eth-log-t)

 #### eth_call_fn

 ```c
 json_ctx_t* eth_call_fn(in3_t *in3, address_t contract, char *fn_sig,...);
 ```

-returns the result of a function_call.
+Returns the result of a function_call.

-If result is null, check ,! otherwise make sure to free the result after using it with ,!
+If result is null, check.
+Otherwise, make sure to free the result after using it!

 arguments:
 ```eval_rst